 The fight ended after just 13 minutes, when the Federals raised the white flag.
 The Hatteras sank six minutes later, with two Federals killed and five wounded.
 Semmes rescued the remaining 121 crewmen and hurried off before the remaining Federal vessels could catch him.
 The Federals in the rowboat returned to shore to report what happened.
 The Alabama headed for Jamaica, where Semmes later released the prisoners.

 This was a rare naval battle between two warships, and it marked the first time in the war that a steam powered vessel sank another steam powered vessel in the open sea.
 A Federal naval court of inquiry later concluded that Blake’s conduct had been “commendable and proper” during the engagement.

 Farragut reported to Navy Secretary Gideon Welles, “It becomes my painful duty to report still another disaster off Galveston.”
 By the time Commodore Bell regrouped his fleet, the Confederates had fortified Galveston enough to make the city invulnerable to a naval bombardment.
-The Confederates held Galveston for the rest of the war, but the Federals were now more determined than ever to seek and destroy the dangerous Alabama.
+The Confederates held Galveston for the rest of the war, but the Federals were now more determined than ever to hunt down and destroy the dangerous Alabama.

 - Cutrer, Thomas W., Theater of a Separate War: The Civil War West of the Mississippi River.
 The University of North Carolina Press, (Kindle Edition), 2017.